golioth/golioth-zephyr-sdk/samples/dfu/README.rst

 .. code-block:: console

-   $ west sign -t imgtool --no-hex -B new.bin -- --key WEST_ROOT/bootloader/mcuboot/root-rsa-2048.pem --version 1.2.3
+   $ west sign -t imgtool --no-hex -B new.bin -- --key $(west topdir)/bootloader/mcuboot/root-rsa-2048.pem --version 1.2.3

 Please note the differences between this step and `Signing the sample image`_.
 ``bin`` version of firmware image will be used for DFU, which is why